FedBR: Improving Federated Learning on Heterogeneous Data via Local Learning Bias Reduction: The Pitfalls of FL on Heterogeneous Data

+\paragraph{Bias caused by local updates.} In this paper, we consider improving previous works by proposing a label-agnostic method, and we first identify the pitfalls of FL on heterogeneous data in a label-agnostic way as follows. \looseness=-1

-Based on Example \ref{example 1} and Example \ref{example 2}, we summarize our observations and introduce the formal definition of ``local learning bias'' caused by local updates: \begin{definition} [Local Learning Bias] We define the local learning bias below: \begin{itemize}[leftmargin=12pt,nosep] \item \emph{Biased local feature:} For local feature extractor $F_i(\cdot)$, and centralized trained global feature extractor $F_g(\cdot)$, we have: 1) Given the data input $X$, $F_i(X)$ could deviate largely from $F_g(X)$.
-2) Given the input from different data distribution $X_1$ and $X_2$, $F_i(X_1)$ could be very similar or almost identical to $F_i(X_2)$. \item \emph{Biased local classifier:} After a sufficient number of iterations, local models classify all samples into only the classes that appeared in the local datasets. \end{itemize} \end{definition}
+\begin{proposition}[Local Learning Bias in FedAvg] For FedAvg, the local models after local epochs could be biased, in detail, \begin{itemize}[leftmargin=12pt,nosep] \item \emph{Biased local feature:} For local feature extractor $F_i(\cdot)$, and centralized trained global feature extractor $F_g(\cdot)$, we have: 1) Given the data input $X$, $F_i(X)$ could deviate largely from $F_g(X)$.
+2) Given the input from different data distributions $X_1$ and $X_2$, $F_i(X_1)$ could be very similar or almost identical to $F_i(X_2)$. \item \emph{Biased local classifier:} After a sufficient number of iterations, local models classify all samples into only the classes that appeared in the local datasets. \end{itemize} \end{proposition}

+To verify the correctness of Proposition~\ref{bias caused by local updates}, we can use some toy examples to show the existence of the biased local feature and classifiers.
+For toy examples on more complex scenarios and on the benefits of using \algopt please refer to Appendix~\ref{sec:t-SNE and classcifier output}.